shandongfx/nimbios_enm/Appendix1_case_study.md

 ![](Appendix1_case_study_files/figure-html/set_up_study_area1-1.png)<!-- -->

 With a defined study area and the environmental layers stacked, we then clip the layers to the extent of our study area.
 However, for ease of processing, we do this in two steps rather than one.
-First, we create a coarse rectangular shaped study area around the study area to reduce the size of environmental data and then extract by *mask* using the buffer we create to more accurately clip environmental layers.
+First, we create a coarse rectangular shaped study area around the study extent to reduce the size of environmental data and then extract by *mask* using the buffer we create to more accurately clip environmental layers.
 This approach could be faster than directly masking.
 We save the cropped environmental layers as .asc (ascii files) as inputs for Maxent.

 #####Thread 12: crop raster by polygon (shapefile); export a group of raster layers